On Memorization in Diffusion Models: Implementation Details of Our Basic Experimental setup

-\textbf{Data distribution.} Most of our experiments are conducted on the CIFAR-10 dataset, which consists of $50$k RGB images with a spatial resolution of $32\times32$.
-CIFAR-10 has $10$ classes, each of which has $5$k images.
+\textbf{Data distribution.} Most of our experiments are conducted on the CIFAR-10 dataset, which consists of 50k RGB images with a spatial resolution of 32$\times$32.
+CIFAR-10 has 10 classes, each of which has 5k images.
+We also incorporate the experiments on the FFHQ dataset~\citep{karras2019style} to emphasize our findings.
+The FFHQ dataset comprises 70k RGB images of human faces with an original resolution of 1024$\times$1024.
+We down-sample these images to a resolution of 64$\times$64 following \citet{karras2022elucidating} to conduct our experiments.
 When modifying the intra-diversity of data distribution, we blend several images from the ImageNet dataset~\citep{deng2009imagenet} to construct training datasets.
 In our study, we disable the data augmentation to prevent any ambiguity regarding memorization.

 \textbf{Model configuration.} We consider the baseline VP configuration in \citet{karras2022elucidating}.\footnote{We run the training configuration C in \citet{karras2022elucidating} after adjusting hyper-parameters and redistributing capacity compared to \citet{song2021score}.} The model architecture is DDPM++, which is based on U-Net~\citep{ronneberger2015u}.
-As our basic model, we select the number of residual blocks per resolution in the U-Net as $2$ instead of $4$ in original implementations.
-The channel multiplier is $128$, resulting in $256$ channels at all resolutions of $32\times32$, $16\times16$, and $8\times8$.
+As our basic model, we select the number of residual blocks per resolution in the U-Net as 2 instead of 4 in original implementations.
+For diffusion models trained on CIFAR-10, the channel multiplier is 128, resulting in 256 channels at all resolutions of 32$\times$32, 16$\times$16, and 8$\times$8.
+While for diffusion models trained on FFHQ, the employed U-Net has 128 channels at the resolution of 64$\times$64, and 256 channels at the resolutions of 32$\times$32, 16$\times$16, and 8$\times$8.
 The time embedding is positional encoding~\citep{vaswani2017attention}.
-Consequently, our basic model has $35$M trainable parameters, which is close to that in DDPM~\citep{ho2020denoising}.